-Share with the LF GBB Leadership team if you are having trouble deciding which facility to be apart of.
+Share with the Compel GBB Leadership team if you are having trouble deciding which facility to be a part of.

 Most volunteers serve about once a month.
 Serving in both the Parchman (Men’s) and Henning (Women’s) Facilites take about 7 hours on a Sunday.
 The Henning Women’s Team Shuttles in a 15 passenger van from the Southaven Campus around 10 AM and returns about 5 PM.
 The Parchman Team, shuttles in a 15 passenger van from the Southaven Campus around 12 PM and returns around 7 PM.

 When our teams arrive at the correctional facility, we generally sign, turn in our driver’s licenses and walk through a metal detector.
 An officer may pat each person down in a gender appropriate manner.
 We always walk in the gym for service, together as a team and are escorted correctional staff.